pseigo/book-exercises/learn-elixir-tv/episodes/07-enum-and-stream.md

 # Enum

-Most Enum functions have this signature: `Enum.functionn(Enumerable, fun)`
+Most Enum functions have this signature: `Enum.function(Enumerable, fun)`

 Types which implement enumerable: